 All derivatives are held at fair value through profit and loss in the balance sheet within 'Derivative financial assets' or 'Derivative financial liabilities'.
-Derivatives are classified as current or non-current depending on the contractual maturity of the derivative.
+Derivatives are classified as due within one year or due after more than one year depending on the contractual maturity of the derivative.